-Unit Title ntenance of a safe, hygienic and secure working

-environment

-BIIAB Reference MSF 12

-Level 1

-Credit Value 3

-GLH 25

-Unit Reference No. F/60 01/4218

-Learning Outcome - The learner will: Asse essment Criterion - The learner can:

-1 Be able to maintain personal health 1.1 Wear clean, smart and appropriate clothing, footwear

-and hygiene and headgear

-1.2 Keep hair neat and tidy and wear it in line with

-organisational standards

-1.3 Make sure any jewellery, perfume and cosmetics worn

-are in line with organisational standards

-1.4 Get any cuts, grazes and wounds treated by the

-appropriate person

-1.5 Report illness and infections promptly to the appropriate

-person

-2 Know how to maintain personal health and hygiene 2.1 State own responsibilities under the Health and Safety at Work Act

-, 6 2.2 State general rules on hygiene that must be followed

-2.3 State correct clothing, footwear and headgear that

-should be worn at all times

-2.4 State the importance of maintaining good personal hygiene

-2.5 Describe how to deal with cuts, grazes and wounds and

-why it is important to do so

-3 Be able to help maintain a hygienic, 3.1 Identify any hazards or potential hazards and deal with

-safe and secure workplace these correctly

-3.2 Report any accidents or near accidents quickly and

-accurately to the proper person

-3.3 Follow health, hygiene and safety procedures during

-work

-3.4 Practise emergency procedures correctly

-3.5 Follow organisational security procedures
+Unit Title Maintenance of a safe, hygienic and secure working environment Unit Reference F/601/4218 BIIAB Reference MSH2 Level 1 Credit Value 2 GLH 25 Learning Outcome- The learner will: Assessment Criteria- The learner can: Be able to maintain personal health and hygiene 1.1.
+Wear clean, smart and appropriate clothing, footwear and headgear 1.2.
+Keep hair neat and tidy and wear it in line with organisational standards 1.3.
+Make sure any jewellery, perfume and cosmetics worn are in line with organisational standards 1.4.
+Get any cuts, grazes and wounds treated by the appropriate person 1.5.
+Report illness and infections promptly to the appropriate person Know how to maintain personal health and hygiene 2.1.
+State own responsibilities under the Health and Safety at Work Act 2.2.
+State general rules on hygiene that must be followed 2.3.
+State correct clothing, footwear and headgear that should be worn at all times

-Unit Title Maintenance of a safe, hygienic and secure working environment BIIAB Reference MSH2 Level 1 Credit Value 3 GLH 25 1/4219 Unit Reference No. 1/4218 Learning Outcome - The learner will: ssment Criterion - The learner can: 4 Know how to maintain a hygienic, safe and secure workplace 4.1 State the importance of working in a healthy, safe and hygienic way 4.2 State where information about Health and Safety in your workplace can be obtained 4.3 Describe the types of hazard in the workplace that may occur and how to deal with these 4.4 State hazards that can be dealt with personally and hazards that must be reported to someone else 4.5 State how to warn other people about hazards and why this is important 4.6 State why accidents and near accidents should be reported and who these should be reported to 4.7 Describe the type of emergencies that may happen in workplace and how to deal with these 4.8 State where to find first aid equipment and who the registered first-aider is in the workplace 4.9 State safe lifting and handling techniques that should be followed 4.10 State other ways of working safely that are relevant to own position and why these are important 4.11 Describe organisational emergency procedures, in particular fire, and how these should be followed 4.12 State the possible causes for fire in the workplace Describe how to minimise the risk of fire State where to find fire alarms and how to set them off State why a fire should never be approached unless it is safe to do so 4.16 State the importance of following fire safety laws 4.17 Describe organisational security procedures and why these are important 4.18 State the correct procedures for dealing with customer property 4.19 State the importance of reporting all usual/non-routine incidents to the appropriate person
+1 2.4.
+State the importance of maintaining good personal hygiene 2.5.
+Describe how to deal with cuts, grazes and wounds and why it is important to do so Be able to help maintain a hygienic, safe and secure workplace 3.1.
+Identify any hazards or potential hazards and deal with these correctly 3.2.
+Report any accidents or near accidents quickly and accurately to the proper person 3.3.
+Follow health, hygiene and safety procedures during work 3.4.
+Practise emergency procedures correctly 3.5.
+Follow organisational security procedures Know how to maintain a hygienic, safe and secure workplace 4.1.
+State the importance of working in a healthy, safe and hygienic way 4.2.
+State where information about Health and Safety in your workplace can be obtained 4.3.
+Describe the types of hazard in the workplace that may occur and how to deal with these 4.4.
+State hazards that can be dealt with personally and hazards that must be reported to someone else 4.5.
+State how to warn other people about hazards and why this is important 4.6.
+State why accidents and near accidents should be reported and who these should be reported to

+- 4.7.
+Describe the type of emergencies ta may happen in workplace and how to deal with these - 4.8.
+State where to find first aid equipment and who the registered first-aider is in the workplace - 4.9.
+State safe lifting and handling techniques that should be followed - 4.10.
+State other ways of working safely that are relevant to own position and why these are important - 4.11.
+Describe organisational emergency procedures, in particular fire, and how these should be followed - 4.12.
+State the possible causes for fire in the workplace - 4.13.
+Describe how to minimise the risk of fire - 4.14.
+State where to find fire alarms and how to set them off - 4.15.
+State why a fire should never be approached unless it is safe to do so - 4.16.
+State the importance of following fire safety laws - 4.17.
+Describe organisational security procedures and why these are important - 4.18.
+State the correct procedures for dealing with customer property

+4.19.
+State the importance of reporting all usual/wenon-routine incidents to the appropriate person -- ---